MADCAZ/ngx-bootstrap-th/demo/src/app/components/+pagination/docs/usage.md

 // RECOMMENDED
-import { PaginationModule } from 'ngx-bootstrap/pagination';
+import { PaginationModule } from 'ngx-bootstrap-th/pagination';
 // or
-import { PaginationModule } from 'ngx-bootstrap';
+import { PaginationModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [PaginationModule.forRoot(),...]